femke77/trivia-game/README.md

   ## Usage

-  Clone the repository, run installation incommand and then run  npm start
+  Clone the repository, run installation command and then run npm start

   ### Deployed Link
-  not deployed at this time
+  Not deployed at this time

 ### Screenshots
 No screenshots yet.